Ateneo Puertorriqueño: Theatre Festivals

 Started in the 1970s, the Theatre Festivals of the Puerto Rican Athenaeum with the intent of showcasing new works, both Puerto Rican, as well as of foreign extraction.
 Between 1973 and 2003 there were 36 editions of the Theatre Festival.
 During each edition approximately 10 productions were presented, except in the XIX Edition, where twenty works took place, of which fifteen young authors or Puerto Rican authors of note, and the XX edition, which premiered 26 plays.

 Music Chair

 The Music Chair was one of the first created in the Twentieth century.
-It is in charge of the String Quartet of the Atheneaum.
+It is in charge of the String Quartet of the Athenaeum.

 Contemporary Puerto Rican Music Festival

 Started in 2005, it has had eight editions.

 Cinema and Video Chair

 Created in 1985, the Cinema and Video Chair is dedicated to the development of the production of film in Puerto Rico.
 It also encourages the development of plans and infrastructure for the financing of the local cinematographic industry.

 To date, it has produced two feature-length films.